-I never thought it was possible: I’ve recovered from a lifetime of addictive eating and have made peace with food.
+I never thought it was possible: I’m in recovery from a lifetime of addictive eating and have made peace with food.
 One day at a time, I get to enjoy a right sized body and a mind free of food obsession.
 I can help you get there too but there’s no quick fix cure.
-It takes commitment and dedication to lose or maintain weight and make peace with food.
+It takes commitment and dedication to lose or maintain weight, make peace with food and adopt lifestyle changes that will maintain recovery.
 You have to be willing to do what it takes.
-Your results are up to you.
-But I’ll support and guide you in a way that a non-food-addict wouldn’t be able to.
+I’ll support and guide you in a way that a non-food-addict wouldn’t be able to.
 I’ll share the tools, techniques and resources that have helped me reach the gift of food freedom.
 You’re not alone.
-Let’s do this together.

 I reckon I was born with a food addiction.
 I’ve always wanted MORE FOOD.
 By age 11 I was yoyo-dieting, bingeing and starving myself.
 In my teens and twenties my weight yoyo’d up and down depending on my emotional state.
 I hated my body and always wore clothes that disguised my bum.
 My wardrobe was filled with clothes in different sizes so that I could be sure to find something that would fit.
 After going through a big change in my thirties my binge eating got even more out of control.
 I found myself going on food safaris and eating sugary, fatty and salty junk foods all day long.
 Here’s what I wrote in my diary on one of those average binge days.
 You can see all the foods I ate that day in the picture above.